As an Amazon Associate we earn from qualifying purchases.

 One of the wonderful things about modern cookware is hard, durable, anodized aluminum.
 Another major plus is safety – aluminum cookware is much safer than PTFE and Teflon, as it won’t release chemicals into the air when you heat it on the stove.
-For many of us, anodized cookware was and still is our first “real” set of pots of pans.
+For many, anodized cookware was and still is my first “real” set of pots or pans.

 - How to Clean Hard Anodized Cookware

 - What Is Hard Anodized Cookware?

 - Can I Put Hard Anodized Cookware in the Dishwasher?

 - Can You Use Steel Wool on Anodized Cookware?

 - Can You Restore Hard Anodized Cookware?